 Pesticide Options: Organic vs. Conventional

-Just under 90 million pounds of pesticides that are used in lawns and gardens each year in the United States are actually banned in other countries.
+Just under 90 million pounds of synthetic pesticides that are used in lawns and gardens each year in the United States are actually banned in other countries.
 That accounts for over 40 percent of the pesticides that are used within US borders.
 Many people attribute the high rate of chemical pesticide usage in the US to the rise of corporate farming and large scale agricultural businesses in the farming industry, but it may surprise you to learn that home gardeners use non-organic pesticides more than anyone else.

 There are many organic alternatives that you can put into practice to avoid using chemical pesticides in the future.
 Organic approaches to pesticides include choosing pest-resistant plants, using netting to cut down on garden pest damage, and hand-picking harmful insects off of garden plants instead of using sprays.
 Organic gardeners can also allow beneficial insects into the garden to aid in alleviating pest problems.

 Though non-organic methods are still considered to be a quicker and easier approach to controlling insects, they come with their own set of downsides as well.
 Using chemicals can be very costly to both a gardeners wallet and to the environment.
 Not only is the environment at large affected by chemical pollution, the home gardener’s garden ecosystem is also at risk, as chemicals can be harmful to beneficial bugs and wildlife, as well as to pets.